ezYakaEagle442/aks-sec-gov/setup-network.md

 appgw_subnet_id=$(az network vnet subnet show --resource-group $rg_name --vnet-name $vnet_appgw --name $appgw_subnet_name --query id -o tsv) echo "App Gateway Subnet Id :" $appgw_subnet_id

-# This is the subnet that will be used for Kubernetes Services that are exposed via an Internal Load Balancer (ILB).
-This mean the ILB internal IP will be from this subnet address space.
-By doing it this way we do not take away from the existing IP Address space in the AKS subnet that is used for Nodes and Pods.
-az network vnet subnet create --name $ilb_subnet_name --address-prefixes 172.16.42.0/24 --vnet-name $vnet_name -g $rg_name
-ilb_subnet_id=$(az network vnet subnet show --resource-group $rg_name --vnet-name  $vnet_name --name $ilb_subnet_name --query id -o tsv) echo "Internal Load BalancerLB Subnet Id :" $ilb_subnet_id

 # ACR - PrivateLink
 # az group create --name $rg_acr_name --location $location